 Key Points

-• Different savings accounts cater to various needs and goals, offering options like traditional, high-yield, and online accounts.
+• Different types of savings accounts cater to different needs and goals and each has pros and cons.

 • Traditional savings accounts provide easy access and are typically insured up to $250,000.